 If you are planning a day trip to Bathurst, you must start early to make the best of the day.
 The driving distance from Sydney to Bathurst is over 3 hours.
 With occasional roadworks on the way and average speed cameras, it can take more than 3 hours to drive.

 The town of Medlow Bath is perched on the top of the cliff overlooking the Megalong Valley.
-Hydro Majestic Hotel is 120 years old establishment offering luxury accommodation in Medlow Bath and Blue Mountains Region.
+Hydro Majestic Hotel is 120 years 120-year-old establishment offering luxury accommodation in Medlow Bath and Blue Mountains Region.

-Salon Du The is another cafe located on-premises offering a range of drinks, mocktails and snacks.
+Salon Du The is another cafe located on-premises offering a range of drinks, mocktails, and snacks.
 The Pavilion is located right next to the Boiler room commanding great views of the Valley.
-Shop for interesting gifts, memorabilia, gourmet food items and Hydro Majestic branded clothing at the Pavilion.
+Shop for interesting gifts, memorabilia, gourmet food items, and Hydro Majestic branded clothing at the Pavilion.
 I decided to enjoy hot pies with coffee before heading over to the Blackheath.

-The theme of the Salon borrows rich colours and motifs from Chinese culture, a remnant of early last century obsessions with the orient.
+The theme of the Salon borrows rich colours and motifs from Chinese culture, a remnant of early last-century obsessions with the Orient.
 The choice of decorations and design patterns shows the early motivation for designing this venue.
 The themes are still prominent in recent renovations.
 A mix of cocktails including Foy's drink and Hydro Majestic 1904 revives the tradition and memories of the early years of this amazing establishment.

 The town of Blackheath is the gateway to Megalaong Valley.
 A 25 km drive from Blackheath to Megalong Valley is an interesting detour if you have more time to yourself.
-A cafe at the bottom of the valley offers amazing breakfast and scones with fresh cream.
+A cafe at the bottom of the valley offers an amazing breakfast and scones with fresh cream.

 Blackheath is an interesting place to stay.
-The village preserves the old traditional lifestyle and amazing architecture of the historical building.
+The village preserves the old traditional lifestyle and amazing architecture of the historical buildings.
 If you are into outdoor excursions and exploring the local landscape.
 Govetts Leap commands amazing views of the Blue Mountains National Park.
 Grand Canyon Loop goes through some of the World Heritage Declared sites and waterfalls.

 Note: Keep an eye on National Park announcements.
 If you plan to camp in the area a permit is required for a campsite.
 Safety beacons can be rented from the tourism office in the Blue Mountains.

 A drive from Blackheath to Lithgow is an enjoyable one.
 The landscape changes considerably as you descend into the valley.
-The average speed cameras keep track of speed, therefore, drive carefully and stay within the speed limits.
+The average speed cameras keep track of speed, therefore, drive carefully and stay within the speed limit.

-Information Center at Lithgow
+Information Center at Lithgow NSW

 Views of Bathurst from Mount Panorama in Bathurst

 I drove all the up to the top of Mount Panorama and enjoyed the amazing views of Bathurst and surrounding areas from the top of the mountain.
 Driving around the track gives you a feel for the race.
-Mount Panorama is definitely a must-visit location in Bathurst to enjoy some amazing views.
+Mount Panorama is a must-visit location in Bathurst to enjoy some amazing views.

 Bathurst town is quite spread out with very wide roads and modern shopping Malls.
 It was lunchtime and I decided to have a light meal at Piccolo's on William an impressive corner cafe with an impressive presentation and menu.